sededu/sededu/.jose/paper.md

 SedEdu is built on PyQt5, and is platform-agnostic, free, fully open source, and available from common software repositories (e.g., `pip`, `conda`).
 SedEdu utilizes `gitsubmodule`s and continuous integration to package the educational modules, with the goal of making it convenient for users to install, access, and use the software.
 Modules are developed by individuals, utilizing existing Python libraries, thereby minimizing the development and maintenance burden for SedEdu contributors.
-Robust developer instructions included in the repository describe the workflow to develop and integrate a module into SedEdu.
+Robust developer instructions included in the repository describe the workflow to develop and integrate a module into SedEdu [@sededu_example_nodate].
 The SedEdu software is independent of the underlying geologic content material, such that the software may be adapted (i.e., forked) for use in other fields or communities.
 The SedEdu software framework was developed by Andrew J. Moodie, and modules and/or activities have been contributed by Brandee Carlson, Brady Foreman, Andrew Moodie, Kensuke Naito, Jeffrey Kwang, and Jeffrey Nittrouer; there are 7 modules and 7 activities/worksheets in the (current) version v1.1.10, and SedEdu is actively seeking developers of modules and activities.